 Lloyd was traded to the Blue Jays before the 1999 season, as part of the deal that brought Roger Clemens to New York.
 He had a good season for the Blue Jays, going 5-3 with 3 saves, and then became a free agent.
 At that point, Jeffrey Loria had become the new majority owner of the Montreal Expos and wanted to make a splash by acquiring two players he had followed as a Yankee fan.
 Lloyd was signed to a free agent contract - a first for the Expos in many years - while the Expos dealt three talented young pitchers to pry Hideki Irabu from the Yankees.
 Hideki was a huge bust and the following months would prove terrible for Lloyd: his wife Cindy died of Crohn's disease over the winter, and he injured himself in spring training, missing the entire 2000 season.
 He came back strong in 2001, being the winning pitcher on opening day and compiling a career-high 9 wins for the year, in 84 appearances out of the bullpen.
 After a good start in 2002, he began to show signs of fatigue from the previous year's overuse, and was traded to the Florida Marlins in mid-season as his ERA had ballooned to 5.87.
 He objected to the trade and filed a grievance because the Marlins were on the no-trade list he had submitted to the Expos; however, arbitrator Shyam Das ruled against him, because he had submitted his list too late.
 At the heart of the matter was Lloyd's personal distaste for Florida owner Loria, dating back to the time he owned the Expos.
 The trade being allowed to stand, Graeme pitched slightly better for the Marlins, going 2-2, 4.44 in 25 games.
 He became a free agent again after the season.

-Lloyd coached for Australia in the 2009 World Baseball Classic, 2010 World Junior Championship (when they won their first Silver Medal ever at a World Junior Championship) and 2011 World Youth Championship, 2011 Baseball World Cup, 2013 World Baseball Classic, 2014 Women's Baseball World Cup (Bronze Medal) and 2017 World Baseball Classic Qualifiers.
+Lloyd coached for Australia in the 2009 World Baseball Classic, 2010 World Junior Championship (when they won their first Silver Medal ever at a World Junior Championship), 2011 World Youth Championship, 2011 Baseball World Cup, 2013 World Baseball Classic, 2014 Women's Baseball World Cup (Bronze Medal) and 2017 World Baseball Classic Qualifiers.